Dengue Outbreaks

 Dengue and Zika Virus

 A study published in the journal Science Translational Medicine on May 29, 2024, found that primary ZIKV infection increased the risk of disease caused by DENV3 and DENV4 but not DENV1.
-This finding was also factual for tertiary infections when individuals were previously infected with DENV and ZIKV, but not when previously infected with ZIKV and DENV.
+This finding was also observed for tertiary infections in individuals previously infected with DENV and ZIKV, but not in those previously infected with ZI alone.